wenzheli/DCMLDA--Java-/README.md

 =============

 ## Introduction
-DCMLDA is an extension of LDA model that used for capturing word burstiness, which means if a term is used once in a document, then it is likely to be used again.
+DCMLDA is an probablistic topic model that used for capturing word burstiness, which means if a term is used once in a document, then it is likely to be used again.
 There is classifical topic model like LDA, does not capture burstiness, while DCMLDA is specifically designed for capturing this phenomena.
 The implementation is based on Java, and should work for any text corpus with very minimal modification (i.e text processing for your own corpus).